BlurryLight/BlurryLight_blog/content/post/UE/UE-Programmatically-modifying-material-nodes.md

 {{% notice info %}}
 Engine Version: 4.26.2

-Note: I've tested the code on UE5 also.
-There are some minor API change, but the logic still applies.
+Note: I've tested the code on UE5 as well.
+There are some minor API changes, but the logic still applies.
 {{% /notice %}}

-## Introduction
+# Introduction

 Recently, I've a need to create a fairly complicated material in a **programmatically** way.
 Even if the desired material is created by Tech-Artists, I need to modify some nodes in it **automatically**.